antonidag/myblog/content/en/posts/postman-api-testing-github-actions/index.md

 └──────────────────────────────────────────────────────────────────┘
 Postman CLI run data uploaded to Postman Cloud successfully.
 ```
-Here you can see the summery of the all the tests and valuable information such as execution time, how many assertions and etc.
+Here you can see the result of each individual API tests, response time and payload size.
+You will also get an summery including data such as the amount of executed requests, assertions, average response times and total duration of the test.
+This is pretty much standard and what you normally would expect from these types of testing tools.

 ## Reflection